 F-Secure comment: hackers calim access to 50k IoT cameras

-Following the news first reported by Asia One around hackers claiming to have access to 50,000 home security cameras, Dave Hartley group technical director at F-Secure comments:
+Following the news first reported by Asia One around hackers claiming to have access to 50,000 home security cameras, Dave Hartley group technical director at F-Secure offers the following comment:

 “We are consistently seeing IoT devices being created with no respect to privacy or security which is a widespread problem.
 It is still not uncommon to have goods made with default passwords, open ports such as Telnet and no update mechanism meaning security vulnerabilities cannot be patched.
 This is often because the IoT manufacturer is creating a commodity where speed to market and price are the driving concerns, not security.